Trams in Hobart: Heyday

-After nearly ten years of political wrangling, construction, and delays caused by the overhead electric lines interfering with telephone systems, the first line opened on 23 September 1893, making it the first complete electric tramway system to be established in the Southern Hemisphere.
+After nearly 10 years of political wrangling, construction, and delays caused by the overhead electric lines interfering with telephone systems, the first line opened on 23 September 1893, making it the first complete electric tramway system to be established in the Southern Hemisphere.
 In a world first, the Hobart tram network operated entirely double-decker trams, although these soon proved to have difficulties navigating on Hobart's hillier routes.
 The Hobart network was also the first tramway to use sliding bow collectors to collect the power from the overhead wires, borrowing the technology from electrified 'heavy' rail networks in Europe.
 The Hobart tram network soon proved to be popular for commuters, and began to expand.
 Single deck trams were introduced in 1906, mainly for the routes on which double-deckers experienced problems.

 Hobart City Council had never felt completely happy about a privately run public transport network over which they exerted little control, and were also aggrieved that the Hobart Electric Tramway Company had not accepted their model for the tramways in the initial design stages.
 At the time it was widely felt amongst Australian councils that public transport systems would be best served by public ownership.
 As many other councils across Australia were doing at the time, the Hobart City Council sought to forcibly take control of the London-based Hobart Electric Tramway Company in 1911.
 Lawyers for the company successfully fought off an initial take-over attempt, forcing the Hobart City Council to consult with the State Government about a future take-over.

-Two years later the state Government passed the Tramways Bill giving the council the right in law to control the trams.
+Two years later the State Government passed the Tramways Bill giving the council the right in law to control the trams.
 On 3 June 1913 Hobart City Council terminated Hobart Electric Tramways perpetual franchise.
-The company was compulsorily bought out by the council, and they transferred control to the government-operated Hobart Municipal Tramways.
+The company was compulsorily bought out by the council, and control transferred to the government-operated Hobart Municipal Tramways.

 Hobart Municipal Tramways and the Hobart City Council began an expansion programme which doubled the size of the network within ten years.
 The network's growth was barely affected by the outbreak of World War I. The tramways expanded rapidly, and suburban growth followed the lines, spurred on by the availability of a cheap and efficient commuter service.
-By the mid-1920s tramlines ran from the city depot to North Hobart, Lenah Valley, Springfield, Glenorchy, Cascade Brewery, Proctor's Road, and Sandy Bay.
+By the mid-1920s tramlines ran from the city depot to North Hobart, Lenah Valley, Springfield, Glenorchy, Cascade Brewery, Proctor's Road and Sandy Bay.

-The Hobart Metropolitan Tramways reached a peak in popularity in the 1930s and 40s, with a busy profitable network covering over 32 km of track, operating along eight lines.
+The Hobart Metropolitan Tramways reached a peak in popularity in the 1930s and 1940s, with a busy profitable network covering over 32 km of track, operating along eight lines.
 The Sandy Bay branch from the city towards Sandy Bay and Nutgrove beaches proved especially popular in summer months.